Child Custody Lawyers for Fathers Specializing in Complex Cases

 One of the most contested and emotionally charged issues in the area of family law is child custody and visitation.
-For most people there are few things, if any, as important to their happiness and well being as the happiness and well being of their children.
-Further, the time that we get to spend with our children is already limited.
-Our attorneys are experienced in handling negotiated and litigated child custody disputes.
-Not all custody determinations are contentious.
+For most people, there are few things, if any, as important to their happiness and well-being as their children.

 Child Custody and Relocation

 Legal custody is the responsibility for making decisions regarding a child’s healthcare, education, and welfare.
 For instance, someone with legal custody controls what vaccinations the children will receive and what schools the children will attend.
 In California, parents may be given joint legal custody or sole legal custody.

 Joint legal custody means that the parents share responsibility for making such decisions.
 Solo legal custody means that one parent has the right to make those decisions on behalf of the children.